Why pallets and not a container?

 What makes you unique at VELA?

-We use all our know-how to build the most efficient cargo sailboats in the world 100% under sail.
+We use all our best in classknow-how to build the most efficient cargo sailboats in the world 100% operated by sail.

-Our approach to decarbonization goes beyond the port-to-port route and we reason from warehouse to warehouse as much as possible to massively reduce the CO2 impact.
+Our approach to decarbonization goes beyond the port-to-port route and we think from warehouse to warehouse as much as possible to massively reduce the CO2 impact.

 Are commercial sailors well trained for sailing?

 No, the merchant navy does not train sailors to sail on cargo ships.
 When the boats are propelled by sails it is essential to provide additional training.
 To date, there is no merchant sailing school to carry out this training.
-At VELA, we will train our sailors in partnership with MerConcept under the direction of François Gabart.
+At VELA, we are building a training curriculum with MerConcept under the direction of François Gabart.